 Public Sector banks and private sector banks - a definition

-Some examples are SBI, PNB, etc. However, the government keeps reducing the stake in PSU banks as and when they sell shares.
-So to that extent that can also become minority shareholders in these banks.
+Some examples are SBI, PNB, BOB, OBC,Allahabad Bank etc. However, the government keeps reducing the stake in PSU banks as and when they sell shares.
+So to that extent they can also become minority shareholders in these banks.

 The major differences between a private and public sector bank